-If you take in items on memo, obtain a description and value for each item from the seller, a copy of the memo agreement, and the seller's name, address, and phone number.
-When you accept items on consignment from a customer, the consignment agreement must show the value the customer will receive when the items have been sold.
+- Prior to sending out memo items, a consignor should research the consignee: - Conduct a background check - Obtain a credit rating from the Jewelers Board of Trade - Check references - Secure a certificate of insurance - Have a separate, signed written agreement about who is responsible for paying for insurance and shipping - If you take in items on memo, obtain the following: - Description and value foreach item from the seller - Copy of the memo agreement - Seller's name, address, and phone number - When you accept items on consignment from a customer, the consignment agreement must show the value the customer will receive when the items have been sold.
 Also, maintain records of items that are sold or returned to the consignor or the person who gave you the items on memo.

-Check with your local authorities about any regulations concerning the purchase and resale of this type of property.
-Also contact your attorney to create a legally binding consignment or memo agreement that includes a legal paragraph describing the terms of the agreement.

-In the event of a loss, your policy specifies that Jewelers Mutual will pay policyholders the smallest of the amounts shown below:

-- 1. Your original cost for the property, unless you have valued this property higher or lower on your last written physical inventory as reported on the application attached to your policy - 2.
-The cost to repair, replace, or rebuild the covered property with material of like kind and quality - 3.
-The limit of insurance
+- Check with your local authorities about any regulations concerning the purchase and resale of this type of property.
+Also contact your attorney to create a legally binding consignment or memo agreement that includes a legal paragraph describing the terms of the agreement. - 5 Make sure the memo agreement includes terms, ex.
+10, 15, 30 days.
+The agreement should be signed and contain a detailed description of the items being memoed.
+The consignor/ memoholder should keep a detailed inventory on premises of all memo goods. - 6 In the event of a loss, your Jewelers Mutual policy specifies that we will pay policyholders the smallest of the amounts shown below: - Your original cost for the property, unless you have valued this property higher or lower on your last written physical inventory as reported on the application attached to your policy - The cost to repair, replace, or rebuild the covered property with material of like kind and quality - The limit of insurance